 An example of well-thought-out advantages is something that offers sun protection, moisture-wicking capabilities, anti-odor resistance, and several decently sized pockets (some of which may have zippers for extra security).
 Such shorts would be well-designed for travel and utility.

-With these five essentials as a guide, deciding which shorts are the most useful and affordable for your needs should no longer a daunting task.
-In the end, we prefer the most comfortable shorts we can get our hands on, with an appropriate balance of technical features.
+With these five essentials as a guide, deciding which shorts are the most useful and affordable for your needs should no longer be a daunting task.
+In the end, we prefer the most comfortable shorts we can get our hands-on, with an appropriate balance of technical features.
 This combination ensures a fun-filled day of hiking and activity.
-Make sure to refer to the main category overview, as well as the individual reviews, for a closer perspective on how the shorts we reviewed currently rank and how valuable they are.
+Make sure to refer to the main category overview, as well as the individual reviews, for a closer perspective on how the shorts we reviewed currently rank and what their relative value is.